 There’s always been a fine line between publicity and advertising, and now that line is shrinking even more.
 With such a saturated market of news and information, controlled media is not only a way to gain full control over the perception of your brand, but also guarantee that your content is seen.

 Haven’t heard of controlled media?
-Don’t worry, it’s a new concept for us as well.
+Don’t worry, this term is a relatively new concept.
 You’ll be surprised to learn you already know more than you think.

 What is controlled media?